 Folklorists look for patterns.
-Maybe not the patterns in the Vera Wang gowns that so many glamorous stars will wear at the 91st Academy Awards ceremony this Sunday night in Hollywood.
+Maybe not the patterns in the Vera Wang gowns that so many glamorous stars wore at the 91st Academy Awards ceremony on Sunday, February 24, 2019 in Hollywood.
 But certainly, the patterns in the ritual event itself—the customs, beliefs, traditions and formulas, which we collectively call folklore—that are repeated year after year.

 The first Academy Awards were presented on May 16, 1929, at a private dinner in a Hollywood hotel ballroom for 270 guests, hosted by the Academy of Motion Picture Arts and Sciences (AMPAS), which had been established in early 1927.
 In attendance was much of Hollywood royalty: the god-like stars whose faces were larger than life on the silver screen.
 We know relatively little about the 1929 event or its rituals, other than the names of the winners, because it was not broadcast in any form.

 The 1930 Academy Awards were the first to be broadcast on radio.
 Television began its live broadcasts on March 19, 1953, which has profoundly affected the nature of the event—now bringing it to an estimated 30 to 40 million viewers each year.